badlands-model/badlands-companion/biodiversity/README.md

 mpirun -np 400 python runLEC.py
 ```

-The tool can be used to compute the LEC for any landscape and series of function are provided to extract output data directly from pyBadlands model.
+The tool can be used to compute the LEC for any landscape file (X,Y,Z) and IPython functions are provided to extract output data directly from pyBadlands model.

 ***